Spambot: Forums

 Forum spambots browse the internet, looking for guestbooks, wikis, blogs, forums, and other types of web forms that they can then use to submit bogus content.
 These often use OCR technology to bypass CAPTCHAs.
 Some spam messages are targeted towards readers and can involve techniques of target marketing or even phishing, making it hard to tell real posts from the bot generated ones.
 Other spam messages are not meant to be read by humans, but are instead posted to increase the number of links to a particular website, to boost its search engine ranking.

 One way to prevent spambots from creating automated posts is to require the poster to confirm their intention to post via email.
 Since most spambot scripts use a fake email address when posting, any email confirmation request is unlikely to be successfully routed to them.
 Some spambots will pass this step by providing a valid email address and use it for validation, mostly via webmail services.
 Using methods such as security questions are also proven to be effective in curbing posts generated by spambots, as they are usually unable to answer it upon registering, also on various forums, consistent uploading of spam will also gain the person the title 'spambot'.

-Twitter

-A Twitterbot is a program used to produce automated posts on the Twitter microblogging service, or to automatically follow Twitter users.
-Twitterbots come in various forms.
-For example, many serve as spam, enticing clicks on promotional links.
-Others post @replies or automatically "retweet" in response to tweets that include a certain word or phrase.
-These automatic tweets are often seen as funny or silly.
-Some Twitter users even program Twitterbots to assist themselves with scheduling or reminders.